KKaitfors/asteroids/README.md

+# asteroids

-# Simple reproduction of the classic asteroids game.
+Simple reproduction of the classic asteroids game.
 Made following a course on Boot.dev.